scrollmapper/bible_databases_deuterocanonical/sources/en/1-maccabees/1-maccabees.md

 **[10:76]** Then Jonathan laid siege unto it: whereupon they of the city let him in for fear: and so Jonathan won Joppa.

-**[10:77]** Whereof when Apollonius heard, he took three thousand horsemen, with a great host of footmen, and went to Azotus as one that journeyed, and therewithal drew him forth into the plain. because he had a great number of horsemen, in whom he put his trust.
+**[10:77]** Whereof when Apollonius heard, he took three thousand horsemen, with a great host of footmen, and went to Azotus as one that journeyed, and therewithal drew him forth into the plain, because he had a great number of horsemen, in whom he put his trust.

 **[10:78]** Then Jonathan followed after him to Azotus, where the armies joined battle.